 I work with a gallery in Antwerp Belgium called Tim Van Laere Gallery and have done two shows with them.
 Both shows were very well received.
 After the second show apparently every big museum in Belgium offered me a show.
 My gallerist advised me to do the best one, and that one is the S.M.A.K. in Ghent.
 So that is the short story of how it came about.
 We have been planning it for a very long time, maybe like four years now.
 I have been working hard on it since last July.

-You must have had a busy few months – three fairly major shows, two of them thousands of miles from home.
+You must have had a busy few months – three fairly major shows, two of them 1000s of miles from home.
 How do you cope with the workload?

 Just do it.
 Every time I want to whine about all the stuff I have to do I put it all in perspective.
 People would kill to be in the position I’m in, running Toy, doing art shows, skating with awesome dudes all the time.
 This makes me take it all very seriously, with great opportunity comes great responsibility.
 I’m honoured to be where I am.
 I’m basically always juggling a bunch of stuff at the same time.
 I need to slow it down a bit really.